rubyredrick/ri_cal/README.txt

     end
   end

+This style is for compatibility with the iCalendar and vpim to ease migration.
+The downside is that the block is evaluated in the context of a different object which cause surprising if the block contains direct instance variable references or implicit references to self.
+Note that, in this style, one must use 'declarative' method calls like dtstart to set values rather than more natural attribute writer methods, like dtstart=

+Alternatively you can pass a block with a single argument, in this case the component being built will be passed as that argument

+  RiCal.Calendar do |cal|
+    cal.event do |event|
+      event.description = "MA-6 First US Manned Spaceflight"
+      event.dtstart =  DateTime.parse("2/20/1962 14:47:39")
+      event.dtend = DateTime.parse("2/20/1962 19:43:02")
+      event.location = "Cape Canaveral"
+      event.add_attendee "john.glenn@nasa.gov"
+      event.alarm do
+        description "Segment 51"
+      end
+    end
+  end

+As the example shows, the two styles can be mixed, the inner block which builds the alarm uses the first style.

 The blocks are evaluated in the context of an object which builds the calendar or calendar component. method names starting with add_ or remove_ are sent to the component, method names which correspond to a property value setter of the object being built will cause that setter to be sent to the component with the provided value.